thirtified/nconf-strip-json-comments/Readme.md

   }
 ```

-Comments in JSON files can be quite helpful, e.g. in configuration files.
-However, comments are not part of the [JSON format](http://www.json.org), and commented JSON files will e.g. cause exceptions when using `JSON.parse`.
-Tools like [jsonminify](https://github.com/fkei/JSON.minify) or [strip-json-comments](https://github.com/sindresorhus/strip-json-comments) allow for parsing of commented JSON files.
-This module enables the [nconf](https://github.com/flatiron/nconf) module to parse commented JSON files.
+Comments in JSON files can be helpful e.g. in configuration files.
+However, comments are not part of the [JSON format](http://www.json.org) and standard JSON tools such as `JSON.parse` can't handle commented files.
+Instead, tools like [jsonminify](https://github.com/fkei/JSON.minify) or [strip-json-comments](https://github.com/sindresorhus/strip-json-comments) are required.
+This module enables the [nconf](https://github.com/flatiron/nconf) module to parse commented JSON files using [strip-json-comments](https://github.com/sindresorhus/strip-json-comments).

 ## Usage
-To enable nconf to parse commented JSON files by default:
+Enable `nconf` to parse commented JSON files by default:

 ```javascript
   var nconf = require('nconf');